Advantage of flexible catalysis for entanglement and quantum thermodynamics

 In this Letter, we investigate the power of flexible catalysis in both entanglement theory and quantum thermodynamics.
 Focusing first on entanglement theory, we establish a series of results characterizing the limits of flexible catalysts in fixed dimensions.
 By analyzing the constraints on the catalyst's components, we identify specific regimes where flexible catalysis yields no advantage, effectively forcing the flexible catalysts to degenerate into a standard catalyst.

-However, the picture changes significantly when we move beyond deterministic transformations of entangled states.
-We demonstrate two key regimes where flexible catalysis provides a strict advantage.
-First, in probabilistic transformations between pure entangled states~\cite{Vidal_1999}, we show that a pair of two-qubit flexible catalysts can increase the success probability of a transformation strictly beyond what is possible with any static catalyst of the same dimension.
-Second, we investigate flexible catalysis in thermo-majorization, which captures state transformations in quantum thermodynamics~\cite{Horodecki_2013,PRXQuantum.3.040323}.
-We provide an explicit example showing that flexible catalysis enables a deterministic transformation between two energy-incoherent states that is strictly impossible with any standard catalyst.
-We also observe that the thermodynamic advantage of flexible catalysis is closely tied to the non-uniformity of the Gibbs state.
+Beyond these special cases, however, flexible catalysis is in general strictly more powerful than standard catalysis of the same dimension, and we demonstrate this in three settings.
+First, already for deterministic transformations of entangled states (majorization), we present an explicit example whose transformation is realized by a flexible cycle but by no standard catalyst of the same dimension, the latter certified using the algorithm of Ref.~\cite{Sun_2005}.
+Second, in probabilistic transformations between pure entangled states~\cite{Vidal_1999}, we show that a pair of two-qubit flexible catalysts can increase the success probability of a transformation strictly beyond what is possible with any standard catalyst of the same dimension.
+Third, we investigate flexible catalysis in thermo-majorization, which captures state transformations in quantum thermodynamics~\cite{Horodecki_2013,PRXQuantum.3.040323}: we provide an explicit example showing that flexible catalysis enables a deterministic transformation between two energy-incoherent states that is strictly impossible with any standard catalyst of fixed Hamiltonian.
 By unlocking new state transformations, flexible catalysis may provide a direct path to improving work extraction~\cite{Brandao_2015}.

 \textit{Flexible Catalysis in Entanglement Theory}--- We begin by investigating transformation between two bipartite pure entangled states.
 Recall that every bipartite pure state $\ket{\psi}$ can be written as $\sum_i \sqrt{x_i} \ket{i}_A \ket{i}_B$, where $x_i \ge 0$ are Schmidt coefficients and $\{\ket{i}_{A/B}\}$ are local orthonormal bases~\cite{Horn_Johnson_1985}.
 The probability vector $\vec{x}$ formed by arranging the Schmidt coefficients in non-increasing order, is called the Schmidt vector.
 Nielsen proved~\cite{Nielsen_1999} that a deterministic transformation from $\ket{\psi}$ to $\ket{\phi}$ via LOCC is possible if and only if their Schmidt vectors satisfy $\vec{x} \prec \vec{y}$ (majorization).
 Formally, $\vec{x}$ is majorized by $\vec{y}$ if the sum of their $k$ largest components satisfies $\sum_{i=1}^k x_i \le \sum_{i=1}^k y_i$ for all $1 \le k < d$, with equality holding for $k=d$.
 Building on this, Jonathan and Plenio introduced entanglement catalysis~\cite{Jonathan_1999}: even if $\vec{x} \not\prec \vec{y}$, the transition may still occur via an auxiliary system $\vec{c}$ such that $\vec{x} \otimes \vec{c} \prec \vec{y} \otimes \vec{c}$.
 This system $\vec{c}$, which facilitates the process while remaining invariant, is called a catalyst.